-Summary & Background
+Summary and Background

-The city of Cannon Beach Planning Commission is holding its first evidentiary hearing regarding a proposed reorganization of Title 16 Subdivisions and Title 17 Zoning into one Community Development Ordinance (CDO).
+The city of Cannon Beach Planning Commission held its first evidentiary hearing on January 25, 2024 regarding a proposed reorganization of Title 16 Subdivisions and Title 17 Zoning into one Community Development Ordinance (CDO).
 The purpose of this reorganization is to make the city land use and development regulations easier to understand and use.
 The reorganization is in response to a code audit conducted in 2021 and 2022 that recommended a reorganization of Titles 16 and 17 into one title covering zoning and land divisions.
 As a reorganization, it is intended to be as content-neutral as possible.
 The memorandum from Urbsworks in Exhibit A-1 summarizes the reorganization.
-Exhibit A-2 presents the table of contents and reorganized ordinance text.
-Exhibit A-3 provides findings demonstrating compliance with the Cannon Beach Comprehensive Plan and the Statewide Planning Goals
+Exhibit A-2 is a supplemental memorandum that summarizes how the existing review procedures have been reorganized and amended in the proposed code reorganization.
+Exhibits A-3 and A-4 are email comments provided by commissioners Erik Ostrander and Mickey Moritz.
+Exhibit A-5 is the reorganized code showing (track changes) deletion of references to ORA 197.352, which no longer exists in the state statues.

-During this hearing, and possible future hearings on the matter, the Planning Commission will hear evidence regarding the proposal, conduct deliberations, and make a recommendation to the City Council regarding the proposed code reorganization.
-This is an opportunity for everyone who has an interest in the reorganization to have their voices heard.
+During this work session, the Planning Commission will be able to discuss the proposal, conduct deliberations, and determine next steps.
+Ultimately, the Planning Commission will hold another public hearing and make a recommendation to the City Council regarding the proposed code reorganization.
 The City Council will then hold a public hearing where it will likewise hear evidence and conduct deliberations before making a decision on the proposed revisions.
 The date of the initial evidentiary hearing before the City Council is to be determined.

 The Urbsworks team will provide an overview of the proposal.
-Then the Planning Commission will accept testimony during the hearing.
-The Planning Commission will deliberate and then decide what action will be taken such as continuing the hearing or making a formal recommendation to the City Council.
+The Planning Commission will deliberate and then decide what action will be taken such as continuing the hearing.

-Applicable Criteria
+Applicable Criteria and Findings